Donate

 Load up on veggies, such as tomato, lettuce, pickles, onions, green and red peppers, and olives.

-Skip the chips.
-Get something healthier on the side, such as an apple, small side salad, or yogurt.
+Swap out the chips for a healthier, more nutrient-dense side such as an apple, small side salad, or yogurt.

 Healthier fast food sandwich options